+ What does a day in the program look like?

 The program also offers explicit opportunities for students to reflect on their desired education and career paths, speak with college admissions counselors for insights into the application review process, and in select courses, even draft portions of their college admissions essays.
 Faculty and staff often serve as references in alumni's college applications.
 Past students have gone on to study at prestigious institutions, including Oberlin College, Haverford, Bryn Mawr, Wesleyan, Carleton, and many others.

 + Are rising sophomores and graduating seniors eligible to apply?

 While many program participants will be rising juniors and seniors, all interested high school students – including graduating seniors and rising sophomores – are strongly encouraged to apply.
 For graduating seniors, the program offers an exciting "bridge" to college, with hands-on, experiential research opportunities that will help prepare students to more effectively engage future course-work.

 + Does Foresight Prep accept international students?

 Foresight Prep welcomes students from outside the United States with english fluency.
+Unfortunately, financial aid is not currently available for international students.
 Some international students are required to apply for a B1/B2 Business/Tourist visa.
 Application fees are $160.
 Processing times vary from country to country, and can take anywhere between five days to three months.
 Students requiring a visa are strongly encouraged to contact the consulate or embassy in their country of residence to book appointments.
 Foresight Design Initiative will be able to provide a letter of acceptance to the program upon request.